JakeHiggott/brewBot/README.md

 - It can tell you what its connection latency is

-        Command: .ping
+        Command: !ping

 - It can take a postal code or city/ state input and return all of the breweries in that area using the Open Brewey DB API.
 This functionality is still in beta and needs major work.

-        Command: .brew POSTAL_CODE or CITY or STATE
+        Command: !brew POSTAL_CODE or CITY or STATE

 Open Brewery DB API: https://www.openbrewerydb.org/